-- Financial education is a specific action point on the agenda of the National Financial Inclusion Framework. - The promotion of financial education must be an explicit component of the mandates of all statutory agencies in the financial sector, such as the bank of Tanzania (BOT Capital Markets and Securities Authority (CMSA), the Social Security regulatory Authority (SSRA), Tanzania Cooperative Development Commission (TCDC) and the Tanzanilnsurance regulatory Authority TIRA). - Financial education must be built into the organisational mandates of all government agencies providing support to entrepreneurs and small-scale farmers, such as the Small Industries Development Organisation (SIDO) and the Ministry of Agriculture, Livestock and Fisheries (MALF), and the Ministry of Agriculture, Livestock and Environment (MALE, Zanzibar). - Financial education must be formally endorsed as a fifth cross-cutting issue in the broader educational system on the mainland and in Zanzibar. - Government funds disbursed to the public, such as the youth Funds, should require the end recipient to engage in financial education. - Responsible lending and client education must become specific requirements encapsulated in the National microfinance Policy (NMP) and banking and Financial Institutions Act.
+- · Financial education is a specific action point on the agenda of the National Financial Inclusion Framework. - The promotion of financial education must be an explicit component of the mandates of all statutory agencies in the financial sector, such as the bank of Tanzania (BOT Capital Markets and Securities Authority (CMSA), the Social Security regulatory Authority (SSRA), Tanzania Cooperative Development Commission (TCDC) and the TanzaniInsurance regulatory Authority TIRA). - Financial education must be built into the organisational mandates of all government agencies providing support to entrepreneurs and small-scale farmers, such as the Small Industries Development Organisation (SIDO) and the Ministry of Agriculture, Livestock and Environment (MALE, Zanzibar). - Financial education must be formally endorsed as a fifth cross-cutting issue in the broader educational system on the mainland and in Zanzibar. - Government funds disbursed to the public, such as the youth Funds, should require the end recipient to engage in financial - Responsible lending and client education must become specific requirements encapsulated in the National microfinance Policy (NMP) and banking and Financial Institutions Act.
 Regulators must also strengthen client communication requirements within the private sector.